jlevy/og-equity-compensation/README.md

 ### Less common types of equity

+We’ll finish our tour of the ways equity can be granted with some other, less common kinds of equity.
 Most employees won’t run into these, but in the interest of completeness, it’s worth mentioning a few other flavors of equity compensation that you may run into.

-🚧 So these here, along with RSUs, are different from ESOs?
-Are ESOs a “type of equity” as well?
-Again, we must establish the relationships between these concepts.
-(This is what (Rachel) means when she says “narrative.”
-It’s not *story*, it’s transitionary material that helps us learn how abstract concepts relate.)

 - 🄳 **Phantom equity** is a type of compensation award that references equity, but does not entitle the recipient to actual equity in the business.